 If this option is missing, it may occur that the error "'SAFEOP to OP!' failed!" is thrown and the slave gets stuck in SAFEOP.
 The SAFEOP state only allows reading input process data.
 And since the slave does not receive output process data, the Sync Manager watchdog is triggered in direct consequence.

-If you're a developer in-designing Anybus CompactCom embedded interfaces, it is possible to activate this option for the slave in TwinCAT via the ESI file.
+If you're a developer in-designing Anybus CompactCom embedded interfaces, it is possible to activate this option for the slave in the ESI file as a TwinCAT vendor-specific option.
 See below for a clip of the Anybus CompactCom 40 EtherCAT ESI file:

 <Type ProductCode="#x00000034" RevisionNo="#x00010009">Anybus-CC EtherCAT</Type>

 <Name LcId="1033"><![CDATA[Anybus-CC EtherCAT]]></Name>